This question is often neglected when putting together a team, but numbers can significantly affect team performance.

 The researchers increased the pressure on each team by limiting them to four members instead of six.

-The result?
 The four-person teams were less well-equipped to tackle complex problems, but the teams achieved a degree of intimacy, involvement and engagement that the six-person teams couldn’t match.

 As Meredith commented, “If they got on well, they were harmonious and positive on all fronts; but where relationships did not work out, the cross-currents seemed immensely complicated.”

 In performance terms, every winning company made at least one major strategic mistake, compared to the six-person teams taking part in the EME.
 It was easier to achieve balance with six-person teams.